-- The Principal Adverse Impact analysis is part of the Country Rating (See below) - The Management Company is implementing an Adverse Impact on Sustainability Policy, measuring the PAI.
+- the Principal Adverse Impact analysis is part of the Country Rating (See below) - the Management Company is implementing an Adverse Impact on Sustainability Policy, measuring the PAI.
 The Policy first intend to monitor the contributions to climate change (CO2 intensity) and social issues (Country submitted to social violation, average income inequality score) and corruption (average corruption score).

 Further information may be found in the annual report in respect of the Sub-Fund.

 In addition, the Sub-Fund aims to score better than its investment universe on the following indicators:

-- Carbon footprint: This indicator is expressed in tonnes of CO2/M\$ invested in the fund's portfolio; - -- Energy consumption intensity by sector with high climate impact.
+- Carbon footprint: This indicator is expressed in tonnes of CO2/M\$ invested in the fund's portfolio; - Ratio of dangerous or radioactive waste.